-Activity size Project Delivery - Complete activity U2-2.5 prior to this activity recommendations - This activity and activity U2-2.5b are both applied robotics projects.
+Delivery recommendations: Complete activity on page 48 prior to this activity, this activity and the activities on page 51 are both applied robotics projects.
 Consider using at least one as a robotics build project for this unit.

-Resources needed Basic supplies set, worksheet U2-2.5a, maker- space/crafting supplies, EdCreate kits/LEGO bricks
+Resources needed: Basic supplies set, worksheet on page 51, maker-space/crafting supplies, EdCreate kits/LEGO bricks.